 Incidentally Wollaton Hall is well worth a visit.
 It is situated in the western suburbs of Nottingham.
 The hall was built in 1588 and the Nottingham natural history museum moved in in 1926.
-There is also an industrial museum, though the latter is generally only open on the “steaming day” on last Sunday of the month, but it`s cheap to get in and is very interesting.
+There is also the fantastic Nottingham Industrial Museum, the latter being open on Sat & Sun (plus selected B/Hols) with steam days on the last Sunday in each month, a great afternoon out for adults an kids !

 Nottingham transmitter is visible from much of Nottingham, though possibly only the top of it !
 This is not just coincidence, remember the importance of “Line Of Sight” for RF reception.
 The above picture was taken looking NW from Wollaton Hall and careful examination will reveal the white cylinder which shrouds the transmitting arrays on the transmitter.

 when it is due to stay a K group on CHs 21 to 48.

 Because of wideband antennas poor response at the bottom of the band, anyone who really requires a “high gain” aerial on a K group transmitter, e.g. Nottingham, should actually fit a K group !
 See Nottingham`s graph

 (Not that many people actually need a high gain aerial anyway........)